 Lower your helmet and press the welding gun trigger switch to initiate an arc.

-As the weld is deposited, push the torch from a right to left direction, slowly along the seam at a constant speed.
-Using the wire feed speed control, adjust for a 'crisp' sounding arc.
+As the weld is deposited, push the torch from right to left direction, slowly along the seam at a constant speed.
+Using the wire feed speed control, adjust for a "crisp" sounding arc.

-Spot Welding
+2. Spot Welding

-MIG spot welding is made from one side of the sheets placed one upon another so that the high welding current penetrates through the upper sheet(max.1.5mm) and also a part of the lower sheet.
+MIG spot welding is made from one side of the sheets placed upon another so that the high welding current penetrates through the upper sheet (max.
+1.5mm) and a part of the lower sheet.

 A circular spot is produced each time the torch trigger is pressed.
 The spot weld time 't1' can be varied.
-Select 'spot' welding by turning switch 't1" only.
-Fit a spot-welding nozzle to the torch.
+Select 'spot' welding by turning switch 't1' only.
+Fit spot weld nozzle to the torch.